Do I need flood insurance?

 Myhr offers the following tips when shopping for flood insurance:

-- Private flood insurance is another option.
-In many cases, it offers more robust coverage options.
+• Consider private flood insurance.
+In many cases, private flood insurance offers more robust coverage options.
 Private flood insurance enables property owners to supplement or replace the NFIP product, providing coverage that homeowners expect from their homeowners policies for exposures, such as outdoor property, detached structures, swimming pools, and basements.

 How much does flood insurance cost?

-The cost of flood insurance can vary dramatically depending on where your home is located and whether you use a NFIP policy or private insurance.
-FEMA recently released changes to flood insurance rating that will affect many homeowners at renewal time.
+The average cost of an NFIP flood insurance policy is $1,271 a year.
+However, the cost of flood insurance can vary dramatically depending on where your home is located and whether you use a NFIP policy or private insurance.
+Averages range from a low of $443 in Washington, D.C. to $2,039 in Connecticut.

 Private flood insurance prices can also vary widely and for high-risk properties the premium is often a shock.
 As an example, to insure a house in Miami Beach, which is in the highest risk “V” zone, with a policy for $300,000 in building coverage combined with $100,000 in personal property and a $2,000 deductible can cost close to $20,000 annually.